To learn more about Sereniel check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Manifest Ego 6

-Serenielfull image isn't available yet.
+Sereniel full image isn't available yet.
 It will be added soon

 Review

-AoE Damage [1/5]
+AoE Damage [4/5]

-AP Efficiency [4/5]
+AP Efficiency [5/5]

-Sereniel is a (mostly) single-target damage dealer whose cards revolve around inflicting massive amounts of tenacity damage to break enemies quickly for huge benefits.
-Her kit is a combination of strong standalone attack cards, great card generation options, and a potent array of “move” effects, which allow her to launch huge amounts of attacks without giving up the potential to deal huge direct damage.
+Sereniel is a (mostly) single-target Damage Dealer whose cards revolve around inflicting massive amounts of Tenacity Damage to break enemies quickly for huge benefits.
+Her kit is a combination of strong standalone Attack Cards, great card generation options and a potent array of “move” effects, which allow her to launch huge amounts of attacks without giving up the potential to deal huge direct damage.

-The heart of all Sereniel strategies is Homing Laser (permanent card in Sereniel’s deck) and Homing Laser L (temporary, generated card), both of which cost 1 or 0 AP, deal a small amount of damage, but more importantly, add themselves back to hand infinitely (in most cases) after Ravaging an enemy.
-Using this mechanic, Sereniel can unload a barrage of lasers, ravage an enemy, then add them all back for another round, then repeat for as many ravages as you can get off in a turn.
+The heart of all Sereniel strategies is Homing Laser (permanent card in Sereniel’s deck) and Homing Laser L (temporary, Generated Card), both of which cost 1 or 0 AP, deal a small amount of damage, but more importantly, add themselves back to hand infinitely (in most cases) after Ravaging an enemy.
+Using this mechanic, Sereniel can unload a barrage of lasers, Ravage an enemy, then add them all back for another round, then repeat for as many Ravages as you can get off in a turn.

 Overall, Sereniel is a very flexible damage dealer that works really well in Chaos as she has plenty of viable Epiphanies, which means that you won’t ‘brick’ your run after not getting the one you need (which is very common for most other damage dealers).